inlets/inlets.dev/blog/_posts/2021-07-27-monthly-subscription.md

 Cloudflare's Argo tunnel product can also get you a tunnel, but you will be locked into their DNS plan and bandwidth charges.

-By self-hosting a tunnel with inlets PRO instead of using a SaaS service, you can run that wherever you like and use your own DNS.
+By self-hosting a tunnel with inlets Pro instead of using a SaaS service, you can run that wherever you like and use your own DNS.
 Developer clouds like DigitalOcean/Linode offer around 1TB of transfer for free each month for each VM, and Hetzner Cloud offers around double that.

-You can expose unlimited domains and unlimited websites all over a single tunnel with inlets PRO.
+You can expose unlimited domains and unlimited websites all over a single tunnel with inlets Pro.

 ### Always private